The Rutherford Appleton Laboratory (RAL) offers two types of placements, traditional placements and an Engineering Experience Week.

 In addition to placements in different departments around the RAL site, we will also be offering an Engineering Experience Week in 2018 for Year 10 and Year 12 students.
 This will take place from 9 – 13 July 2018.
 Students will be given the opportunity to work in small teams (4 or 5 students) to get involved in a hands-on engineering project mentored by engineers from RAL.
 The projects will be small challenges that the teams can address in a week.
 Projects will cover engineering disciplines done at the laboratory, including Mechanical, Electrical, Electronic and Software engineering.

-Applications for the 2017/18 work experience programme at RAL are now open.
-Applications will stay open until 31 December 2017.
-After this time, we will try to find supervisors for students.
+Applications for the 2017/18 work experience programme at RAL have now closed.
+We are currently trying to find supervisors for students.
 All applicants will hear from us by 16 March 2018.

 For traditional placements, we have a number of departments offering placements at RAL.
 More information can be found below.
 If you have any queries about work experience, please do not hesitate to email us.